US inflation still stubbornly high despite August slowdown

 The company’s profit margin has been cut by half, Thomas said, but she and her partner think it’s important to keep their products affordable.
 She says larger companies have made inflation worse by raising prices unnecessarily.

-“We can hang on for a little bit if all these other companies can stop raising their prices,” Thomas said.
+“We can hang on for a little bit if all these other companies can stop raising their prices,” she said.

-Next week, most Fed watchers expect the central bank to announce a third straight three-quarter-point hike, to a range of 3% to 3.25%.
-The Fed’s rapid rate increases — the fastest since the early 1980s — typically lead to higher costs for mortgages, auto loans and business loans, with the goal of slowing growth and reducing inflation.

-The average 30-year mortgage rate jumped to nearly 5.9% last week, according to mortgage buyer Freddie Mac, the highest figure in nearly 14 years.

 Wages are still rising at a strong pace — before adjusting for inflation — which has elevated demand for apartments as more people move out on their own.
 A shortage of available houses has also forced more people to keep renting, thereby intensifying competition for apartments.